-In the non-interpersonal trauma group, both the first and the second steps of the regression model showed significant models (Step 1, R2 = 0.38, F = 4.55, p = 0.004; Step 2, R2 = 0.38, F = 5.26, p < 0.001).
-Significant moderating effect of avoidance was found on the relationship between HDRS and suicidal ideation scores in the non-interpersonal trauma group (β = 0.34, p = 0.018).
-On the contrary, no significant moderating effects of any PTSD symptoms were found in the interpersonal trauma group.
+Among trauma type subgroups, a significant moderating effect of avoidance was also identified in the non-interpersonal trauma group.
+Both steps of the regression model were significant (Step 1: R² = 0.38, F = 4.55, p = 0.004; Step 2: R² = 0.38, F = 5.26, p < 0.001), and avoidance significantly moderated the association between HDRS and suicidal ideation (β = 0.34, p = 0.018).
+In contrast, none of the PTSD symptom dimensions showed significant moderating effects in the interpersonal trauma group.

-Simple slope analyses were conducted for the significant moderating effects of avoidance observed in the late, single, and non-interpersonal trauma groups (Figure 2).
-In all three groups, depression significantly predicted suicidal ideation at medium and high levels of avoidance (late trauma, med, B = 0.05, p < 0.001, high, B = 0.08, p < 0.001; single trauma, med, B = 0.05, p < 0.001, high, B = 0.08, p < 0.001; non-interpersonal trauma, med, B = 0.03, p = 0.036, high, B = 0.07, p = 0.008).
+To further interpret the observed moderating effects of avoidance, simple slope analyses were conducted for the late trauma, single trauma, and non-interpersonal trauma groups (Figure 2).
+In each of these groups, depression significantly predicted suicidal ideation at medium and high levels of avoidance (late trauma: medium, B = 0.05, p < 0.001; high, B = 0.08, p < 0.001; single trauma: medium, B = 0.05, p < 0.001; high, B = 0.08, p < 0.001; non-interpersonal trauma: medium, B = 0.03, p = 0.036; high, B = 0.07, p = 0.008).

 4. Discussion

-The present study examined the impacts of depression and PTSD symptoms on suicidal ideation following exposure to traumatic events.
-Depression, PTSD symptoms, and suicidal ideation were correlated each other.
-Among the three PTSD symptom clusters, only avoidance showed a significant moderating effect on the association depression and suicidal ideation.
-In other words, increased level of avoidance enhanced the association between depression and suicidal ideation.
-This moderating effect of avoidance could be found only in victims of late, single, and non-interpersonal trauma, but not in victims of early, multiple, and interpersonal trauma.
+The present study investigated the influence of depression and PTSD symptoms on suicidal ideation following exposure to traumatic events.
+Depression, PTSD symptoms, and suicidal ideation were all interrelated.
+Among the three PTSD symptom clusters, only avoidance demonstrated a significant moderating effect on the relationship between depression and suicidal ideation.
+Specifically, higher levels of avoidance strengthened the association between depressive symptoms and suicidal ideation.
+This moderating effect of avoidance was evident only among individuals exposed to late-onset, single-incident, non-interpersonal trauma, and was not observed in those exposed to early-life, repeated, or interpersonal trauma.

-Consistent with previous research [9-11], PTSD symptoms were correlated with depression and suicidal ideation in the current study.
-In addition, depression was also associated with suicidal ideation in line with a previous study reporting the association between depression and suicidal ideation in trauma victims [7].
+Consistent with previous findings [9–11], PTSD symptoms were significantly associated with both depression and suicidal ideation.
+Moreover, in line with prior research highlighting the link between depression and suicidal ideation among trauma-exposed individuals [7], the current study confirmed this association.

-In partial support of our hypothesis, only avoidance among three PTSD symptom clusters moderated the effect of depression on suicidal ideation.
-Only when avoidance levels were moderate to high, the depression was associated with higher suicidal ideation.
-These findings suggest that individuals who engage in greater avoidant behaviors against trauma-related stimuli may have more risk for suicidal ideation when they were depressed.
-In contrast, those showing low avoidance may not have higher suicidal ideation, even when they are experiencing depression following trauma exposure.
+Partially supporting our hypothesis, only avoidance—among the three PTSD symptom clusters—moderated the relationship between depression and suicidal ideation.
+This effect was observed only when avoidance levels were moderate to high; under these conditions, depression was more strongly associated with suicidal ideation.
+These findings suggest that individuals who engage in elevated avoidant behaviors in response to trauma-related cues may face increased risk of suicidal ideation when experiencing depressive symptoms.
+Conversely, those with lower levels of avoidance may not exhibit heightened suicidal ideation despite being depressed following trauma exposure.

-Unlike intrusion or hyperarousal which are involuntary, avoidance is a more deliberate and effortful response [33,34].
-Avoidance often serves as a coping strategy intentionally employed to escape from trauma-related stimuli for reducing distress [35].
-However, excessive and prolonged avoidance can hinder the extinction of fear responses conditioned to trauma-related cues, leading to heightened negative emotions and emotion dysregulation [36,37].
-Emotion dysregulation is considered an underlying mechanism linking depression and suicide [38], whereby suicidal ideation functions as a means of escaping from dysregulated emotions [39].
-Thus, greater avoidance of trauma-related stimuli may exacerbate the relationship between depression and suicidal ideation through its impact on emotion dysregulation.
+Unlike intrusion and hyperarousal, which are typically automatic responses, avoidance reflects a more intentional and effortful strategy [33,34].
+It is often adopted as a coping mechanism to reduce psychological distress by evading trauma-related stimuli [35].
+However, excessive and prolonged reliance on avoidance may interfere with the extinction of conditioned fear responses, thereby intensifying negative emotional states and contributing to emotion dysregulation [36,37].
+Given that emotion dysregulation is recognized as a key mechanism linking depression to suicide [38], and that suicidal ideation can serve as an escape from such dysregulated affective states [39], greater avoidance may intensify the depression–suicidal ideation relationship through its deleterious effects on emotional regulation.